nim-lang/Nim/doc/manual.md

   # no need to write n[].data; in fact n[].data is highly discouraged!
   ```

-Automatic dereferencing can be performed for the first argument of a routine
-call, but this is an experimental feature and is described [here](
-manual_experimental.html#automatic-dereferencing).

 In order to simplify structural type checking, recursive tuples are not valid:

   ```nim